 Cervical mucus (also called cervical fluid, CM or CF) is the primary sign of fertility and plays an amazing role in our health and fertility.
-Along with tracking your BBT, tracking your cervical mucus will give you unbelievable insight into not only your fertility but also your overall health.
-The ovulation and menstrual cycle is the fifth vital sign for women.
+Along with tracking your BBT, tracking your cervical mucus will give you unbelievable insight into not only your fertility, but also your overall health!
+Ovulation and the menstrual cycle is the fifth vital sign for women.

-CM is produced in the cervix, which is the opening to the uterus and is situated at the end of the vagina.
-The cervix has something called cervical crypts, which create the different types of cervical mucus depending on your body's hormone levels.
-Under the influence of our sex hormones, specifically estrogen and progesterone, the crypts produce the different types of cervical fluid.
+CM is produced in the cervix, which is the opening to the uterus and is situated between it and the vagina.
+The cervix has something called cervical crypts, which create the different types of cervical mucus depending on your body's sex hormone levels (most notably estrogen and progesterone).
+Each has its own purpose in your fertility and health.

-Now before we go on, you should know this important rule of thumb: if you ever see cervical mucus through your charting observations prior to confirmed ovulation, you should always consider yourself to be fertile plus a count of 3 days.
+Now before we go on, you should know this important rule of thumb: if you ever see cervical mucus through your charting observations prior to confirmed ovulation, you should always consider yourself to be fertile for that day and the three days following.

 Cervical fluid serves two main purposes: